 First, do your research to ensure the podcasts you’re considering have listeners in your target audience.
 Then, if competitors in your vertical are advertising on podcasts, seek out similar shows with sizable audiences.

-Next, consider the types of ads that will be most effective for your marketing goals: i.e., host-read vs. DAI and mid-roll, pre-roll, or post-roll.
-Your options here will depend somewhat on the podcasts you ultimately partner with, as well as your budget.
+Next, consider the most effective ads for your marketing goals: i.e., host-read vs. DAI and mid-roll, pre-roll, or post-roll.
+Your options here will depend somewhat on the podcasts you ultimately partner with and your budget.

 Other ways to use podcasts for marketing